-Mashko’s Mechonat Israel (the Israeli machine) is a lively, funny, provocative political commentary on life in Israel-neck speed, running at under 2 minutes.
+Mashko’s Mechonat Israel (the Israeli machine) is a lively, funny, provocative political commentary on life in Israel at break-neck speed, running at under 2 minutes.
 No Hebrew necessary to understand this film:

 Mashko’s Miflatzonei HaKnesset (The Knesset Mini-Monsters – my rough translation) was also screened last night, making use of the classic form of children’s cartoon superheroes to make a political point.
 Mashko’s YouTube channel is accessible to all – Subscribe!